 Overview of mechanisms underlying the development of human cancer.
 Topics include intracellular signaling systems including oncogenes and tumor suppressors, cell cycle, tumorigenesis, multi-step carcinogenesis, invasion and metastasis and genetic instability in cancer.
 The detection and modern treatment of cancer will also be discussed.

-BIOL 3301 Patterning the Embryo.
-(3 cr.; A-F or Aud.)
+BIOL 3102.
+Cell Biology of Human Disease.
+(3 cr; A-F or